design-tokens/community-group/technical-reports/format/composite-types.md

   "component": {
     "card": {
       "box-shadow": {
-        "description": "This token is an alias for the composite token {shadow.medium}", "value": "{shadow.medium}"
+        "$description": "This token is an alias for the composite token {shadow.medium}", "$value": "{shadow.medium}"
       }
     }
   }